-In 2007, a Texas Attorney General's (AG's) Opinion on mail order hearing aids was requested by the Texas Hearing Fitters Committee.
+Texas Attorney General's (AG's) Opinion on mail order hearing aids was requested by the Texas Hearing Fitters Committee.
 The issue was the Texas AG's interpretation of the constitutionality of Texas requirements for an audiological examination and the prohibition against hearing aids ordered by mail.
 The AG considered whether federal law preempted the Texas requirements.
 The AG found that the federal regulation, 21 C.F.R. § 801.421(a)(2006), restricted the sale of a hearing aid to an individual who has undergone a medical evaluation in the past 6 months, but allows a fully informed adult to waive the evaluation.
 However, under Texas law, subsection 402.451(a)(6), an audiologic evaluation was mandatory, and the state provision imposed a requirement that was different from, or in addition to, a requirement in the federal law.
 Similarly, the federal hearing aid regulation did not contain a prohibition against the sale of hearing aids through the mail.
 See 21 C.F.R. § 801.421 (2006).
 On the other hand, subsection 402.451(a)(7) of the Texas law prohibited the sale of hearing aids by mail.
 Such a prohibition is a requirement that was different from, or in addition to, the requirements of the federal law, the AG noted.
 Thus, the Texas AG opined that both subsections of Texas law imposed requirements that were different from, or in addition to, the federal requirements and-because both related to the effectiveness and safety of a hearing aid device-the Texas requirements were expressly preempted by the FDA law.

 The Texas AG interpreted the FDA guidelines on the medical waiver requirement to mean a consumer did not have to get an audiologic evaluation to purchase a hearing aid online in the state.
 The AG further noted that no federal law or regulation imposed a cut-off date on a state's ability to request an exemption or waiver from the federal preemption imposed by FDA law, although the extent to which such request received consideration was subject to the FDA's discretion.
 Thus, the AG concluded that a state would need to file a waiver from the guidelines with the FDA to require a consumer to have face-to-face visit with a hearing health professional.